nginx/unit-docs/source/unitctl.rst

      - Send a raw JSON payload to Unit

    * - **status**
-     - Get the current status of the Unit
+     - Get the current status of Unit

    * - **listeners**
      - List all active listeners